JMPerez/jmperez.github.com/_posts/2015-10-19-medium-image-progressive-loading-placeholder.md

 The scenario is a bit different, since these "images" are served to the Facebook mobile client, which knows how to prepend the header to compose a valid JPEG image.
 In the case of a website, we would need to compose this using Javascript, which would probably remove most of the savings.
 A solution would be to use a Service Worker to do the composition, though we would still need some Javascript to send a "request" with the image contents.

 In any case, it seems a bit overkilling for the web, but I wanted to include it as a reference.
+[Using WebP for generating this preview images]({{ site.url }}/webp-placeholder-images/) can lead to similar savings without having to resort to "creative" solutions.

 ## Conclusion